The mission – beyond AI

 The duties of artificial intelligence in the working world of the future

 The topics ranged from new paths for education and professional development, to financial security, to the question of who is responsible for the actions of AI entities.
 There were a wide range of responses: more programming courses, a TÜV certification for ethics, and a European model for the working world of the future.

 The innovative young thinkers have a concrete image of their working life in the year 2035 and the role that AI will play in it: AI should take over administrative tasks and monotonous work, giving human employees more room for creativity.
-It’s very much in line with the credo of the beyond initiative: “AI should make our lives more human — but whether that happens is in our own hands.”
+It’s very much in line with the credo of the initiative &Audi: “AI should make our lives more human — but whether that happens is in our own hands.”